Ive24/Code1/Diary/Code1_Diary.md

 HTML

 If you open the website in the browser, the browser creates a document object model of the page.
+HTML: Structure, content
+CSS: presentation

 CSS

 margin: how it is placed to other boxes

+cascading: if you don't change the style it is going to cascade to the next section

+Properties to change:
+- Font-Size
+- Color and Background color
+- position (absolute, fixed, relative, ...)